sdushantha/wifi-password/README.md

 wifi-password
 </h1>
 <p align="center">
-Generate a QR code of your WiFi allowing other devices to easily connect without having to type the password.
+Quickly fetch your WiFi password and if needed, generate a QR code of your WiFi to allow phones to easily connect.
 <br>
-Works on macOS and Linux and Windows
+Works on macOS and Linux and Windows.
 <img src="images/demo.gif" align="center">
 </p>